Extragorey/migradoccore-extensions/README.md

 Note that an element handler should not process any inner HTML.
 For example the handler for a `<h1>` tag only adds a paragraph with a the style "Heading1", it does not add the text (there is a separate handler for processing text nodes).

+#### Known issues

+As of PdfSharpCore v1.3.62 there appears to be a bug where multiple paragraphs in footer sections are written in the same position, overlapping each other.
+This extension works around the bug by using a single paragraph in footer sections, adding newlines as needed.
+In practice, this means some paragraph-level formatting may not be fully supported in footers (e.g. headings, lists).

+I have [opened an issue](https://github.com/ststeiger/PdfSharpCore/issues/414) in the PdfSharpCore repo to track the progress of this bug.

 ## License

 Licensed under the MIT License.